 When we first arrived in Oudtshoorn a month ago we were all big-eyed at everything the town had to offer.
 Having just spent the previous three and a half weeks living off the grid on a permaculture farm outside De Rust, it’s safe to say the bar was set pretty low (read: floor height).

 It’s all relative.
 On Wednesday we went to George and behaved as if we’d just arrived in New York for the first time.
-It’s no buzzing metropolis, but it has a mall and movies and the local Pick ‘n Pay stocks vegan cheese.
+It’s no buzzing metropolis, but it has a mall and movies, and the local Pick ‘n Pay stocks vegan cheese.
 ‘Nuff said.

-Shout out to the forward thinking manager of that store.
+Shout out to the forward-thinking manager of that store.
 Whoever you are for president.

 In Which an Epiphany Was Had

 I’m not going to lie, we’re missing Cape Town.
 A lot.
 I knew I would, but then I’ve always embraced my inner city girl.
-Poor Sporty, on the hand, had a rather unfortunate epiphany during our time on the farm.
+Poor Sporty, on the other hand, had a rather unfortunate epiphany during our time on the farm.

-She’d always imagined herself living out her days on one of those co-owned hippie off the grid places where everyone has their own house but you all work together tending the veggies and selling eggs on the side of the road.
+She’d always imagined herself living out her days on one of those co-owned hippie off-the-grid places where everyone has their own house but you all work together tending the veggies and selling eggs on the side of the road.
 (I’m not sure where she saw me in this fantasy.)

-Anyway, we were about a week into our farm sitting gig when she approached me with a rather crestfallen look.
+Anyway, we were about a week into our farm-sitting gig when she approached me with a rather crestfallen look.
 I immediately assumed she’d accidentally stepped on a spinach bush, but the truth was in fact much worse.
 (For her, anyway.)

 “I’m a city girl at heart,” she said sadly, while at the same time gazing distastefully at her grubby fingernails.
-(Sporty was in charge of keeping the garden alive, while my responsibilities included cooking, cleaning the pool and cycling into town to fetch wine.)
+(Sporty was in charge of keeping the garden alive, while my responsibilities included cooking, cleaning the pool, and cycling into town to fetch wine.)